SammyB272/GEOG5003_Ass1_2022_201465981.github.io/README.md

   limit has been reached.
 The share_with_neighbours method allows the agents to split their stores if within the neighbourhood parameter distance.
 - The maximum and minimum distances are calculated and printed.
-- A graph of the environment is created and displayed, plotting the agents and showing the effects of their actions.
+- An animation of the environment is created and displayed, plotting the agents and showing the effects of their actions over a number of iterations.
 - The output environment and store text files are written in the directory.